Essiac Circle of Friends

 We have fifteen years experience growing, using and providing Essiac tea herbs to maintain good health.
 We also have decades of experience in using and crafting other herbal teas.
 We are currently modifying the website, organizing and getting ready for spring planting, etc.

-We have therefore been growing it ourselves on good, organic land.
+We have been growing sheep sorrel on good, organic land.
 It is very time-consuming to trim the roots from the upper sheep sorrel plant.
 However, in spite of the extra cost we feel that it is important that people know how much sheep sorrel root is in each packet.
 Click on the "Growing Methods" and "Harvesting Roots" buttons above and see how we grow and harvest our sheep sorrel roots.

 Due to the high cost of growing, harvesting, clipping, drying, etc, of sheep sorrel roots and the high cost of suitable, unpolluted, organic land it is a challenge to keep up with the demand.
 We are currently planning the expansion of our current growing operations through our land purchase project in order to meet future demand.